0xVexi/Vexi/README.md

 🔗 Model Agnostic: Support for every major AI model (Llama, Grok, OpenAI, Anthropic, Gemini, and more).

-👥 Multi-Agent Collaboration: Engage in dynamic conversations with multiple agents and manage custom rooms.
+👥 Multi-Agent Collaboration: Engage in dynamic conversations with Vexi and manage custom rooms.

 📚 Document Interaction: Effortlessly ingest and interact with your files or databases.